olliethedev/better-auth/packages/better-db/README.md

 **A thin, upstream-syncable fork of Better Auth's database layer—database utilities without the auth domain.**

 Better DB provides all the power of Better Auth's adapter pattern and CLI-driven schema generation, but focused purely on database management without authentication concerns.
-It's designed to stay closely aligned with Better Auth for easy upstream syncing while giving you a clean, focused API for database operations.

 ## Why Better DB?